ihowardlin/BCM_BGAcourse/README.md

 student14@sphere.grid.bcm.edu's password:
 ```
 ## Using vcftools
+Begin by copying the files in /home/student20/Lab1_2019_Unix/ to your Lab1 directory.
+Check that the HG002-HG003-HG004.jointVC.filter_Annotated.vcf.gz file is complete.

 Use vcftools to examine the file.
 From the https://vcftools.github.io/man_latest.html guide, do the examples using your student account # as the chromosome (for accounts 1 to 22), chromosome X for accounts 23 and 33, chromosome Y for accounts 24 and 34, chromosome 20 for account 25 and chromosome 2 for account 26.
 Accounts 27 to 32 should use chromosomes N-10 (i.e. account 27 uses chromosome 17).